pippinbarr/cart253-2017/slides/02-What-if/02-what-if.md

 - Remember that there are _rules_ for naming variables
 - They _must_ start with a letter and continue only with letters, numbers, or the underscore character `_`
-- They _must_ be unique and cannot already be in use by Processing
+- They _must_ be unique and should not already be in use by Processing (e.g. not `mouseX`)
 - They _must_ be meaningful
 - They _should_ use "camel case" where you start with a lowercase letter and then use capital letters to indicate word breaks

 ???

 - Actually you can also start a variable name with a `_` or a `$` but let's not
+- Also note that you _can_ call a variable `mouseX` and it will break the Processing version

 ---